prebid/Prebid.js/modules/idWardRtdProvider.md

  });
  ```

-Please note that idWardRtdProvider should be integrated into the publisher website along with the ID Ward Pixel.
-See the integration guide [here](https://publishers-web.id-ward.com/pixel-integration).
+Please note that idWardRtdProvider should be integrated into the publisher website along with the [ID Ward Pixel](https://publishers-web.id-ward.com/pixel-integration).
+Please reach out to Id Ward representative(support@id-ward.com) if you have any questions or need further help to integrate Prebid, idWardRtdProvider, and Id Ward Pixel